-On June 21, 2011, the Corporation announced that it has been awarded a seven-year contract by Lockheed Martin to manufacture the landing gear for the C-130J Super Hercules aircraft.
-Under the terms of the agreement, Héroux-Devtek will manufacture and assemble the landing gear for Lockheed Martin's global production of C-130J aircraft and provide spare parts over a seven-year period beginning in January 2012.
+On June 21, 2011, the Corporation announced that it has been awarded a seven-year contract by Lockheed Martin Aeronautics Company ("Lockheed Martin") to manufacture the landing gear for the C-130J Super Hercules aircraft.
+Under the terms of the agreement, Héroux-Devtek manufactures and assembles the landing gear for Lockheed Martin's global production of C-130J aircraft and provides spare parts over a seven-year period beginning in January 2012.
 Based on current program expectations, the contract has a potential total value of approximately \$70 million.